RandomLinuxUser1/akura-updates/Update.md

+# 80d712a

+- Fixed generated images sometimes coming back as a solid black square for known characters, that was a content filter on the old model, switched to one that does not have that problem

 # b6b8606

 - At your request, the assistant can now change your Wisp relay server and AI model too, and can test the connection for you